Samsung/TizenRT/docs/HowToDebugACrash.md

 ## How to debug a crash with addr2line
-When a crash occurs in the system, and if the above configs are enabled, then the system prints the stackdump for the currently running task in which the crash occured and also the register dump showing the contents of the CPU registers at the time of crash.
+When a crash occurs in the system, and if the above configs are enabled, then the system prints the stackdump for the currently running task in which the crash occurred and also the register dump showing the contents of the CPU registers at the time of crash.
 You can then use the addr2line command as stated above to convert the printed address values into source file line numbers and the following debug information can be obtained.

-1. Location where the crash occured
+1. Location where the crash occurred
 This can be found from the register dump.
 The register dump contains the values of R0 to R15 registers.
 The R15 register gives the
 PC (Program Counter) value.
 This address can be used with the addr2line command to find the exact line number in the source code which caused the crash.